palyi/DRLNavigation/REPORT.md

 <h2>Plot of rewards per episode</h2>

-The agent is able to receive an average reward (over 100 episodes) of at least +13. <br>
+The agent is able to receive an average reward (over 100 episodes) of at least +13.
+(I have set this latter value to 16.5.) <br>
 ![TrainChart](chart2.JPG)
 <br>
 Number of episodes needed to solve the environment.